-VR-TOUR AND RECONSTRUCTION OF THE WOLPA GREAT SYNAGOGUE
+VR-RECONSTRUCTION OF THE WOLPA GREAT SYNAGOGUE

 Multimedia exhibition Belarus Shtetl